Want to know more about the rumored Apple Glasses? Check out our Why Apple Glasses Are The Next iPhone for more details.

 - Last May 2020, Apple acquired NextVR, a virtual-reality content producer, reportedly for their expertise in virtual reality products.

-Now, one of the most useful aspects about accessing these patents is that, it can give us a clear idea of what the product might eventually look like.
+Now, one of the most useful aspects of accessing these patents is that it can give us a clear idea of what the product might eventually look like.
 It can also give us a decent understanding of the technology and features of the product.

 For example, Apple filed a patent last year is primarily about the potential input methods of the Apple Glasses.
 It states that the glasses have a specific system that utilizes infrared heat sensing to detect when someone touches an object.
 This allows the glasses to then project controls onto a real-world surface.